Letztes Update: 21. Mai 2025

 Antwort der Redaktion

 When you hear the term "dystopia," you might wonder if it's a real country or just a fictional concept.
-In literature and films, dystopia often represents a society characterized by suffering, oppression, and bleakness.
-But is there a place on Earth that fits this description?
+The idea of dystopia is often explored in literature and films, but it doesn't refer to an actual place on the map.

 Last updated 3 mins ago